ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-bubble-sort.md

 ```
 :::

-If we instead want to know how many swaps that are required, this depends on how often an element is less than the one immediately preceding it in the array.
+If we instead want to know how many swaps that are required,
+this depends on how often an element is less than the one immediately preceding it in the array.
 In the worst case this will happen in every single comparison, leading to the same number of swaps, *quadratic*.
-If we assume that the initial array is random, we can expect that about half of the comparisons will lead to a swap, which is also quadratic (recall that constant factors don't matter).
+If we assume that the initial array is random, we can expect that about half of the comparisons will lead to a swap,
+which is also quadratic (recall that constant factors don't matter).
-However, if the initial array is already sorted we don't have to perform any swaps at all -- but we should never rely on the best case anyway, so this doesn't give much information.
+However, if the initial array is already sorted we will not perform any swaps at all
+-- but we should never rely on the best case, so this doesn't give us much interesting information.